azarual/epicGrid/README.md

 #### Simple Offset Example

-Offsetting a column will push it to the right by the deired amount.
+Offsetting a column will push it to the right by the desired amount.

 ```html
 <div class="m-col-1-4" id="first">...</div>